Serechops/Jizzarr/README.md

 ### Statistics
 - View detailed statistics about the number of scenes, total and collected duration, average site rating, and more.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request.

 ## License
 This project is licensed under the Unilicense.

 ## Acknowledgments
+- To Gykes and having this crazy inspiration!
-- ThePornDB and Stash for their comprehensive adult content databases.
+- ThePornDB and Stash for their comprehensive adult content databases and media management system.